 Pros and Cons of the Schwab Robo-Advisors

 You can’t beat the fees.
 Zero management fees for the Intelligent Portfolios is tough to beat, despite a small cash allocation.
 The monthly subscription management expense ratio fee for the human-assisted Intelligent Portfolios Premium is reasonable for larger portfolios, greater than $100,000.

 The investment minimums are affordable for many investors, with $5,000 for the Intelligent and $25,000 for the Advisory.

 Diversification options are great with a selection of 53 funds across a wide range of asset classes.

 Schwab judiciously selects ETFs with low average fund management fees.
 Schwab’s white paper explains how the funds are chosen and outlines the management fees for each fund.

 The Schwab brand ensures that the firm will be in business for the long term.

-Some investors consider the cash allocation a negative, especially in the current low-interest rate environment as that money is not earning you much of a return.
+Some investors consider the cash allocation a negative, especially in the current low-interest rate environment as that money is earning very little return.
 Many robo-advisors lack a cash allocation.
 Personally, I like a cash allocation for the reasons that Schwab describes and don’t find it bothersome that they’ll garner a small benefit from holding the money in their bank.

-With branches scattered across the country, it’s unusual that most Intelligent Advisory clients will need to talk via phone or video chat with their advisor and don’t have access to in-person financial advisors.
+With branches scattered across the country, it’s unusual that most Intelligent Advisory clients don’t have access to in-person financial advisors.
 Although their CFP network is separate from their branch advisors.